rtobin/TreeHaus/README.md

 the NotebookForm).

 ### Bonus Features (TBD)
+- [ ] Tag items with multiple tags and search project by tag
+- [ ] Search through project for blocks of text
 - [ ] Prettify transitions
 - [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
+- [ ] Changelogs for project
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Pagination / infinite scroll for Index
 - [ ] Multiple sessions

 [phase-one]: ./docs/phases/phase1.md